-There will be three 45-minute summative assessments (i. e. exams) during the semester, each covering approximately three modules of physics material.
-Details will be disclosed later through an announcement on our course Canvas.
-Your assessments will include free-response word questions involving conceptual points and quantitative procedures, whose average difficulty is comparable to the harder problems from your homework, the model problems solved by the TA at recitation, and the (numerous) in-class examples.
+There will be three 48-minute summative assessments (i. e. exams) during the semester, each covering approximately three modules of physics material.
+Your assessments will include free-response problems and word questions involving concepts and quantitative procedures, whose average difficulty will be comparable to the harder problems from your homework, the model problems solved by the TA at recitation, and the in-class examples.
 Your lowest exam score will be dropped at the end of the term.

 Please understand that the main focus of my evaluation is to assess your conceptual and procedural understanding of Physics, not to test mathematical prowess.
 Students are expected to take all three summative assessments.

 I will be unable to offer 'makeup' assessments after a scheduled assessment was missed, for whichever reason.
-The following policy applies regarding missing exams. a) Every unsubmitted by diff a wille dicale for ultile error is a zpec some learning ency occurs the day of the exam, the student must communicate that via direct email to the instructor as soon as humanly possible. c) Only in the exceptional qualifying cases, to be carefully reviewed, the excused student will be entitled to additional grading accommodation beyond the fact that the zero exam score will be automatic dropped.
-In all other cases (the vast majority, based on my experience), the subtotal on exams will be determined as the arithmetic mean of the available exam scores.
-Under any circumstance, a student cannot miss two exams, lest receiving an incomplete grade for the entire course.
-If you have any questions, please do not hesitate to contact me via email (sooner rather than later).
-The cumulative final exam will be announced later during the term, both verbally and on Canvas via a detailed announcement of its format and coverage.
+The following policy applies regarding absences. a) Every unsubmitted exam packet will by default receive a zero score. b) If a personal medical emergency occurs the day of the exam, the student must communicate that via email to the instructor as soon as humanly possible. c) Only in exceptional qualifying cases, to be carefully reviewed, the excused student will be entitled to additional grading accommodation beyond the fact that the zero exam score will be already dropped per grading policy.
+In all other cases (the vast majority), the subtotal on exams will be determined as the arithmetic mean of the available exam scores.
+Under any circumstance, a student cannot miss two exams, lest receiving an incomplete grade for the course.
+If you have any questions, please do not hesitate to contact me (sooner rather than later).
+The date of the cumulative final exam will be announced later in the term, as it has not been set yet.